top of page

 FOMT NEWS UPDATE

 President's Note: With the significant changes underway for Mobile's Urban Forest, this is an excellent time for you, or someone you know, who is interested in our treescape's future to step forward to properly manage this website.
-Until then, FOMT will use this web site an additional "electronic bulletin board" to keep you informed about what is happening and, sadly, not happening at Government Plaza.
+Until then, FOMT will use this website as an additional "electronic bulletin board" to keep you informed about what is happening and, sadly, not happening at Government Plaza.
 Here you will see the latest tree-related news.
 You can also post your public comments on our Friends of Mobile Trees' Facebook page.

 Greetings from Friends of Mobile Trees!